Disclosure: We may get commissions for purchases made through links in this post.

 Lesliecat shared a positive experience, where the cat was successfully treated and was taken off the medication:

 We hope you find this guide helpful.
 Handling stress in cats can be challenging, but it is an important skill that every cat owner should be aware of.
 Comments?
-Leave them using the form below.
+Leave them using the comment section below.
 Questions?
 Please use the cat forums for those!